icons8/lunacy-docs/docs/prototyping.md

 ## Scrollable prototypes

-To create a scrolling prototype, you should select an artboard from Artboard Presets and resize it.
+To create a scrollable prototype, you should select an artboard from Artboard Presets and resize it.
 Alternatively, you can create a custom preset and then resize it.
 For details, about artboards presets and custom presets, click <a href="https://docs.icons8.com/interface/#artboards" target="_blank">here</a>.

 Prototypes based on non-preset artboards won't scroll.